ParaCoToUl/noarr-structures/docs/Glossary.md

 ### proto-structure

 A proto-structure is similar to a [structure](#structure) template.
 It cannot be used on its own until it is instantiated, i.e. until another structure is passed to it as an argument.
+See [Defining Structures](DefiningStructures.md) for more information about how proto-structures are created and used.

 ### signature

 The signature of a [structure](#structure) describes the interface of the structure: the [dimension](#dimension) names, their order, their [kind](DimensionKinds.md), and the element type.
 Signatures are purely compile-time objects (represented by C++ types without values) and can be obtained from the `::signature` member typedef of structure types.
+See [Signature](Signature.md) for more information.

 ### size